RomanistHere/RomanistHere.dev/src/routes/md/second-layer/resume-and-cv.md

 - [Resume](/Roman%20Smunyov%20resume.pdf)
 - [CV](/Roman%20Smunyov%20CV.pdf)

-These two are up to date at March 2023.
+CV has not been updated for a long time.
+Resume however is up to date atm (2026).